In addition to teaching mindfulness practice, what topics are covered for childbirth education?

 Yes.
-Partners are invited to learn the practice of mindfulness too.
-Partners are going through their own stresses in the process of becoming a parent and the practice of mindfulness can be of great benefit for them.
-Partners learn ways to be supportive of the mothers during labor and also discover how living in the present moment can help them in many aspects of work and family life.
-Many partners say that though their original purpose in taking the course was to learn how to support their partner, they also learned something extremely valuable for themselves.
-Often they are surprised and delighted to find themselves quite calm during labor and feel deeply satisfied that they were able to be truly helpful and present at their baby’s’ birth.
+Partners are invited to learn and practice mindfulness too.
+Partners are going through their own stresses in the process of becoming a parent and the practice of mindfulness can be of great benefit for them as well.
+Partners learn ways to be supportive of a woman in labor and also discover how living in the present moment can help them in their work and in family life.
+Many partners say that though their original intention in taking MBCP was to learn how to support their partner, they also learned something extremely valuable for themselves.
+Often they are surprised and delighted to find that they are able to be quite calm during labor and feel deeply satisfied that they could be truly helpful and present at their baby’s birth.

 What if my partner or I have to miss a class?

-Occasionally someone has to miss a class because of travel, illness or unexpected circumstances.
+Occasionally, someone has to miss a class because of travel, illness or unexpected circumstances.
 As long as participants continue to practice at home, learning whatever the rest of the class is learning that week, there is no problem.
-We often talk by phone with people who miss a class so we can discuss how their practice is going and review what was covered in the class they missed.
+MBCP teachers often talk by phone with people who miss a class so participants can share how their practice is going and review what was covered in the class they missed.

 I have to miss the all-day session.
 Should I not take the course?

-Even if you are unable to come to the all-day session, or can only come for half of the day, we would still encourage you to take the course.
-The all-day session is a wonderful opportunity to deepen your mindfulness practice but even if you can’t come you can still get much benefit from coming to the weekly classes.
+Even if you are unable to come to the all-day session, or can come for only half of the day, you are still encouraged to take the course.
+The all-day session is a wonderful opportunity to deepen your mindfulness practice, however, if you can’t come, you can still get much benefit from coming to the weekly classes.

 Absolutely.
-Pregnant women are very welcome to take the course on their own; those who do have done so have found it very helpful.
-If you have a partner and they are unable to attend the full course, I encourage them to attend the Introductory Session if possible.
-This session provides some understanding of what we will be learning and what you will be practicing at home.
+Pregnant women are very welcome to take the MBCP program on their own, and those who have done so have found it to be very helpful.
+If you have a partner and they are unable to attend the full course, they are encouraged to attend the Introductory Session if at all possible.
+The Introductory session provides some understanding of what will be learned and what their partners will be practicing at home.

 Can I come with someone other than my partner, such as a friend or family member?

 Yes.
-Mindfulness can be of benefit to everyone.
-As long as the friend or family member wants to participate fully in the course and will practice at home with the CDs, they are most welcome.
-Pregnant women have attended the course with a doula, a sister or a close friend.
+Mindfulness can benefit everyone.
+As long as the friend or family member wants to participate fully in the MBCP program and will practice at home with the CDs, they are most welcome.
+Pregnant women have attended the MBCP course with a doula, a sister or a close friend.

 Is this class mainly for people who want a “natural” childbirth?

 No. This is a course for people interested in learning mindfulness for childbirth and parenting.
-Mindfulness offers benefits to everyone, regardless of one’s intentions regarding pain medication during childbirth.
-The truth is, no one can know ahead of time how the childbirth experience will unfold.
-It may very well be that using pain medication is a totally appropriate choice for a particular individual in a particular situation at a particular time.
+Mindfulness offers benefits to everyone, regardless of one’s intentions regarding the use of pain medication during childbirth.
+The truth is, no one can know ahead of time how the childbirth experience will unfold for a particular expectant woman.
+It may very well be that using pain medication is a completely appropriate choice for a particular woman in a particular situation at a particular time.
 There is no one “right” way to birth a baby.
 Each of us must find our own way to birth, in the moment, according to the situation as it is.
 However, course participants often say that they experience a tremendous increase in confidence in their capacity to give birth.
 This confidence deeply impacts their choices around the use of pain medication.

 I plan on birthing in a hospital.
 Is this the class for me?